2retooz270703/Liber-Primus-27x27-Map-3-Rune-Nodes-Totient-Decryption/README.md

 ↓
 233 is the 51st prime

-COLD starts in column 7
-TURNS ends in column 19
+TURNS ends on W in column 19
-↓
+COLD begins in column 7

+W has:
+0-based GP index = 7
+prime value = 19

+W is the only rune where:
 19 − 7 = 12 = φ(NG)

+So the same 19 → 7 relation appears twice:
+numerically inside W
+and geometrically in the route from TURNS to COLD

 NG = GP index 21
 NG = center of the 27×27 matrix